michalkonturek/michalkonturek.github.io/_posts/2013-07-01-mkunits-unit-conversion-library-for-objective-c.md

 ### Quantity Pattern

-Before I started coding, I had a quick read through a chapter of [Analysis Patterns][analysis-patterns] by [Martin Fowler][martin-fowler], which describes the **Quantity Pattern**.
+Before I started coding, I had a quick read through the chapter of [Analysis Patterns][analysis-patterns] by [Martin Fowler][martin-fowler], which describes the **Quantity Pattern**.
 This pattern is extremely useful when you want to represent dimensioned quantities.

 [analysis-patterns]:http://www.amazon.co.uk/Analysis-Patterns-Reusable-Object-Models/dp/0201895420
 [martin-fowler]:http://martinfowler.com/